TheCandidStartup/TheCandidStartup.github.io/_drafts/publish_api_documentation.md

         uses: actions/deploy-pages@v4
 ```

-* The `deploy-pages` documentation recommends running it in a separate job, so I did.
+The `deploy-pages` documentation recommends running it in a separate job, so I did.
 With the requirement to upload the content as an artifact, there's nothing stopping you running the two stages as separate jobs.
-I can see how this might be more reliable?
+Presumably GitHub thinks doing it this way is more reliable or better for load balancing or something.

-* Triggered a run manually.
-Build went find.
+I triggered a run manually.
+The build job completed successfully.
 Publish resulted in this.

 ```
 Run actions/deploy-pages@v4